Frequently Asked Questions

 Please do not contact us asking for exceptions or special treatment.
 This situation only occurs as a direct result of violating our Terms & Conditions of Service (and the bold-print warnings presented at signup), and any problems that result are entirely self-inflicted.

-Please also be aware that as of September 2017, if you have violated our policies around memberships and if that violation causes any problems or extra work for us we may assess a $50.00 fee to cover the time we spend dealing with the resulting mess.
+Please also be aware that if you violate our policies around memberships and if that violation causes any problems or extra work for us, it constitutes a FAFO Event, resulting in a $50.00 fee to cover the time we spend dealing with the resulting mess.

 When you sign up, we send a signup confirmation email.
 If that message bounces, then the membership is usually deleted within a day.